cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 `https://devstats.cncf.io/backups/` / `https://teststats.cncf.io/backups/` - these still
 resolve to OCI until Part 4, which is exactly what we want.
 ALL restores must be finished BEFORE the DNS switch.

+Grafana pods (the most numerous pod type: 242 on prod, 12 on test) are auto-sized by the chart, minimized to MEASURED live usage (2026-08-21 samples: 228Mi-1.35Gi RSS, ~idle CPU;
+their queries only load data from Postgres): `requestsGrafanas* 50m/256Mi`, `limitsGrafanas* 1000m/2Gi` - already the defaults in this repo's values.yaml, nothing to pass; if a big-project grafana ever OOMs, raise per release with `--set limitsGrafanasMemory=3Gi`.

 ### 3.1 TEST env: statics, ingress, bootstrap, debug pod